Will Smith Player Props: Dodgers vs. Diamondbacks

 Looking to place a prop bet on Will Smith?
 Check out what's available at BetMGM and sign up with this link!

+- Smith has nine hits, which leads Los Angeles hitters this season, while batting .391 with six extra-base hits.

-- Among qualified batters in MLB last year, he ranked 61st in batting average, 37th in on-base percentage, and 33rd in slugging.
+- Among qualifying hitters in MLB play, he ranks 16th in batting average, 21st in on-base percentage, and fourth in slugging.

+- Smith is batting .316 with three homers during his last games and is on a six-game hitting streak.

+- Smith has gotten a hit in all six games this season, with more than one hit twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.